valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_deploy.md

 ### Private key security

-When building deployments, you can use password protected privates keys (eg. generated using `aea generate-key LEDGER --password PASSWORD`) to avoid exposing them.
+When building deployments, you can use password protected privates keys (eg. generated using `autonomy generate-key LEDGER --password PASSWORD`) to avoid exposing them.

 #### Docker Compose